vvheritagevv/bsdNotes/commandsToRemember.rst

 Creating playlists for mplayer
 ===============================

-I use use mplayer from the commandline to play music.
+I use use mplayer from the command line to play music.
 It can play from a text file playlist with the ``-playlist`` argument To generate the playlist I use the find command.

 .. code:: bash